CaptainCoke/TagSupporter/README.md

 GUI application to ease the task of (properly) tagging audio files in a directory.

 ## Why another audio file tagging software?
-Many MP3 files you get form different sources (e.g. when bying MP3s on Amazon) usually do not pay too much attention on using the proper genre, even if they are otherwise well tagged.
+Many MP3 files you get form different sources (e.g. when buying MP3s on Amazon) usually do not pay too much attention on using the proper genre, even if they are otherwise well tagged.
 In addition, many digital downloads change the album title, so that grouping files of the same album becomes impossible for collection databases such as Amarok or Kodi.

 So I often found myself cleaning up the tags of my audio files and looking up the information for that from various internet sources.